kbalston/advent-of-code-2022/docs/solutions/day1.md

         print(f"This elf was seen carrying {thisElf:6} calories") maxElf = max(maxElf, thisElf)
         print(
-            f"The elf seen carrying the most calories so far was carrying {maxElf:6} calories" )
+            "The elf seen carrying the most calories so far was" f" carrying {maxElf:6} calories"
+        )
         thisElf = 0
         print()